Knowledge Fusion of Large Language Models Via Modular SkillPacks: Implementation Details

 \subsection{Training Details}

 \paragraph{Explicit Knowledge Fusion} In this experiment, we primarily focus on effectively integrating chat LLMs with diverse architectures and varying model sizes.
-We select six representative source models: \texttt{OpenChat-3.5-7B}~\citep{wang2024openchat}, \texttt{Starling-LM-7B-alpha}~\citep{zhu2023starling}, \texttt{NH2-SOLAR-10.7B}~\citep{kim2023solar}, \texttt{InternLM2-Chat-20B}~\citep{cai2024internlm2}, \texttt{Mixtral-8x7B-Instruct}~\citep{jiang2024mixtral}, and \texttt{Qwen-1.5-Chat-72B}~\citep{bai2023qwen}.
+We select six representative source models: \texttt{OpenChat-3.5-7B}~\citep{wang2024openchat}, \texttt{Starling-LM-7B-alpha}~\citep{zhu2023starling}, \texttt{NH2-SOLAR-10.7B}~\citep{kim2023solar}, \texttt{InternLM2-Chat-20B}~\citep{cai2024internlm2}, \texttt{Mixtral-8x7B-Instruct}~\citep{wang2024openchat}, and \texttt{Qwen-1.5-Chat-72B}~\citep{bai2023qwen}.
 We use \texttt{OpenChat-3.5-7B} as the pivot model and starting point for generating target LLMs, given its well-balanced size and performance.
 Initially, we apply pairwise knowledge fusion to produce five target models with uniform architecture.
 Subsequently, these target models’ knowledge is combined through either parameter merging or routing mechanisms.

-\paragraph{Implicit Knowledge Fusion} The construction of data plays a vital role in facilitating the Implicit Model Fusion approach showcased in FuseChat-3.0 \cite{fusechat3}.
+\paragraph{Implicit Knowledge Fusion} The construction of data plays a vital role in facilitating the Implicit Model Fusion approach showcased in FuseChat-3.0 \citep{fusechat3}.
+We perform SFT+DPO on four task-specific datasets to obtain \textbf{four individually fine-tuned models}, each achieving strong performance on its corresponding task.
 We describe the procedures for selecting prompts, sampling responses, and assembling the dataset, explaining the reasoning behind each design choice. \begin{itemize} \item \textbf{Prompt Selection}: To enhance the target LLMs' abilities across multiple fields—including instruction following, math, coding, and Chinese—we assemble a diverse dataset.
 This is done by carefully choosing samples from well-regarded open-source community datasets, followed by specific filtering and preprocessing steps to ensure quality and relevance.